-African Fruit Bat Closely Resembles A Dog, Except It Has Wings
+African Fruit Bat Closely Resembles a Dog, Except It Has Wings

-He literally looks like a dog that has wings!
+It literally looks like a dog that has wings!

 “He looks to have a dog head because this is an adult male specimen,” Nesi told The Dodo.
-“Adult males have a large snout with large lips (that look like a dog’s).”
+“Adult males have a large snout with large lips (that look like a dog’s).

 Oh my!